 Can you supply windows for use in UK conservation areas?

-We can supply windows that are suitable for conservation areas across Greater London.
+We can supply windows suitable for conservation areas across Greater London.
 It is essential that you check with your Local Authority regarding the status of your property in terms of conservation.
-Sadly we are unable to enquire on your behalf.
+Sadly, we are unable to enquire on your behalf.

 Do I need to get planning permission before installing windows and doors?

 You do not need planning permission to replace existing windows or doors, though you will need to check to see if you are located in a conservation area, as you may be restricted with what designs or materials you are allowed to replace the existing windows with.
 If you are building an extension, you will need planning permission.
 Please confirm these details with your local council, as these laws are subject to change and we cannot accept any liability for any errors made in this regard.

 Do your products meet British standards?

 Yes, our products not only meet ALL British specifications and standards but far exceed them.
 For more information about our accreditations, please email or call us and we will be happy to advise.

 How competitive are your window prices compared to others?